kvnchpl/kvnchpl.github.io/_projects/shed-your-skin.md

             // /
             // /
-            it’s been a long time hasn’t it / the stench and softness of dew / clinging to you // sliding from you / / / / in sixteen directions / / /
+            it’s been a long time hasn’t it / the perfume and softness of dew / clinging to you // sliding from you / / / / in sixteen directions / / /
             we never see with our eyes / first